DJKnaeckebrot/dbd-soft-ui-logs/README.md

 ## Release Notes

-## [1.0.1]
+## [1.1.0]

-- Fixed a bug where the logs would not send
-- Added Feature that the bot will send once it is ready
+- Removed the need to always pass all parameters to the send function
+- Added client.dlu to store data
+- Remove redundant code

 [Full Changelog](CHANGELOG.md)